MultiX-Amsterdam/ijmond-camera-monitor/dataset/2024-01-22/README.md

 This dataset (the [metadata_ijmond_jan_22_2024.json](metadata_ijmond_jan_22_2024.json) file) is a snapshot of the database's state on January 22, 2024.
 It is released under the [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/) license.

+A lot of the code and documentation is borrowed from the [`deep-smoke-machine`](https://github.com/CMU-CREATE-Lab/deep-smoke-machine) repository.

 ### Table of Content
 - [Explanation of the JSON file](#explanation-json)
 - [Get video URLs and download videos](#get-video-url)